Year Leader: Miss L Percy (Platypuses)

 The children will be taught following the guidance from the National Curriculum.
 Areas taught include: number and place value, addition and subtraction, multiplication and division, fractions, measurement, properties of shape, position and directions.
 Again, please speak to your child’s class teacher if you would like any guidance on how to support your child at home.
 Please continue to engage with Mathletics and look out for Marvellous Me notifications that share what we are doing in class.

 Other curriculum areas (Science, History, Geography, Computing, D&T, Art) will be introduced to the children through their topic work and in practical activities taking place within English and Maths lessons.
 R.E. will be taught weekly, covering Christianity and Judaism.
 Personal, Social, Health and Citizenship Education (PSHCE/Jigsaw) will also take place weekly, which includes SRE (Sex and Relationships Education) appropriate to the age of the children.
 The children will have weekly Music lessons with our specialist music teacher and twice weekly PE lessons with both the class teacher and specialist PE teacher.
 To maximise lesson time, children must come into school in their PE kits on Fridays.
 No uniform is required.
 During the winter, we request that children wear tracksuit bottoms, trainers and their school jumper.
 Hair must always be tied back.

 Phonics Screening Tests

 It is a national requirement that children take a Phonics Screening Test at the end of Year 1.
-Phonics will therefore be a key focus throughout the year.
-More information will follow in our Phonics Parent Workshops later this term.
+Phonics will therefore be a key focus throughout the year and it would benefit your child enormously if you could reinforce their phonics learning at home.
+Further information will follow throughout the year.